claudioametrano/metab_metag_db/README.md

 ### Software required (on HPC)
-- QIIME2
+- QIIME2 (container)
-- R
 - ...
 - FastQC
 - MultiQC
 ### Software required (locally)
 - a fasta file reader (MEGA, Aliview, Jalview, Bioedit ...)
-- Terminal (Win, Linux and Mac) to ssh into the HPC and (optionally) GUI file client (e.g. Filezilla)
+- Terminal (Win, Linux and Mac) to ssh into the HPC and a client (e.g. Filezilla) for easy file transfer

 ### BEFORE WE START